stratisproject/CirrusSmartContracts/Testnet/Identity/README.md

 Parameters are not required to deploy this contract.
 The address used to deploy the contract on the blockchain becomes the owner of the contract.
 The owner will get special privileges.
-- Owner can change the ownership to another
+- Owner can change the ownership to another address
 - Owner can Add a Claim on the Blockchain
 - Owner can remove the claim